 Try these awesome DIY beauty projects to make your very own natural, homemade products and know exactly what’s going on your skin, hair, and body!

 1. DIY Lip Balms to Ward Off the Chap

 Lips can chap due to lip licking, dehydration, medication, mouth breathing, weather, etc. But, once it has happened, we scarcely care why; we just want some relief.
 However, lip balms are often petroleum-based parabens and/or contain animal-based products like beeswax.
-The paraben is questionable for our skin at best, and for many, a plant-based lifestyle means avoiding animal products.
-To help you make your own relief, check out these DIY Lip Balms to Ward Off the Chap by Jonathon Engels.
+Paraben is questionable for our skin at best, and for many, a plant-based lifestyle means avoiding animal products.
+To help you make your own lip relief balm, check out these DIY Lip Balms to Ward Off the Chap by Jonathon Engels.

 2. DIY Chemical-Free Cleanser and Moisturizer for Healthy Skin

 Bridget Besoner‘s DIY Chemical-Free Cleanser and Moisturizer helped her skin become rejuvenated.
 Using chemical-induced products strips your face of oils, thus causing an overproduction of oil or even dryness, and the scent on your product most likely comes from fragrance which is known to be a skin irritant.
 That’s why it’s worth trying this DIY project!

 3. Prevent Chapped Lips With These 5 DIY Healthy Food-Based Solutions

 Balms made with poor-quality ingredients, parabens, and hard-to-pronounce ingredients don’t last long and sometimes cost a ton just for one small tube.
 To keep your lips nice and soft, you need a solution, but those chemical-laden balms are not the answer.
 That’s why you should try Annalisa Palmer‘s healthy, food-based DIY solutions!

 4. Easy, Inexpensive DIY Hot Oil Hair Treatment